 Electric: City of Niles Utilities Department; American Electric Power Company

 Water and Sewer: City of Niles Utilities Department

 Water Source: 6 wells - Total capacity is 7.6 million gallons per day.
 Elevated storage: 2.2 million gallons

 Sanitation: Treatment plant - Activated Sludge; capacity: 10.8 MGPD sustained maximum flow.
 Present load 2 - 2.4 MGPD

 French Paper Company - employs 100

 National-Standard Company - specialty wire, wire products; employs 250

 Niles Community Schools - employs 575

 Niles Industrial Park: 418 acres within the city limits.
 Served by Conrail and is within three miles of major highways.
 Fifty-five acres are fully developed with industrial capacity utilities in place.
 Wireless internet and fiber services available.
 Industrial sites are available.
-Several major industrial firms that are presently located in the Park are shown below.
+Several major industrial firms that are presently located in the park are: